Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 ## Upcasting

 - If the reference variable of Parent class refers to the object of Child class, it is known as upcasting.
+- In other words, Upcasting is the typecasting of a child object to a parent object.

 ## Method Overloading